someth2say/taijitu/cli/README.md

 [![Quality Gate](https://sonarqube.com/api/badges/measure?key=org.someth2say.taijitu%3Aroot&metric=alert_status)](https://sonarqube.com/dashboard?id=org.someth2say.taijitu%3Aroot)

 # The basis (and a bit of theory)
-The basic idea behind Taijitu is that `equality` in JVM-based languages is usually limited, if not wrong, in several ways:
+The basic idea behind TaijituGfg is that `equality` in JVM-based languages is usually limited, if not wrong, in several ways:
-- Equality is not (always) a responsibility for the object/class
+- EqualityCfg is not (always) a responsibility for the object/class
-- Equality do not enforce equality-based contracts.
+- EqualityCfg do not enforce equality-based contracts.

 Lets go deep into those concepts: